SANTA CRUZ DE TENERIFE, Nov. 14 (EUROPA PRESS) –

 The eruption of the La Palma volcano, which celebrates 56 days today, continues without registering any notable news and the lava continues to flow over the existing streams in a single channel that forks at times, especially in the lower area, feeding more or less to a lesser extent in the three areas of arrival at sea.

-The technical director of Pevolca, Miguel Ángel Morcuende, stressed at a press conference that this means that no new spills or more damage occur, since the contribution of lava is maintained in the area of the deltas, causing their growth, although at a slower speed than yesterday and mainly in the southern part of the delta that was created on Los Guirres beach.
+The technical director of Pevolca, Miguel Ángel Morcuende, highlighted at a press conference that there have been no new spills or more damage to infrastructures, and the contribution of lava continues in the deltas area, causing its growth, although at a slower speed than yesterday and mainly in the southern part of the delta that was created on Los Guirres beach.

 Regarding the meteorological prediction, the surface wind at 5,000 meters will have an E component, which will dispose the ash cloud and sulfur dioxide (SO2) in a W-SW direction.
-During the next 36-48 hours there will be a favorable scenario for the operation of the airports.
+During the next 36-48 hours it will be a favorable scenario for the operation of La Palma Airport.
 Furthermore, the low pressure system is not expected to directly affect the Canary Islands.

 In relation to the deformation of the terrain, the station closest to the eruptive center (LP03) continues to show deformations that reflect the dynamics of the eruptive process and the rest of the stations, a general trend towards regional deflation.

 Regarding the SO2 emissions associated with the volcanic plume, the measurements carried out yesterday by miniDOAS on the maritime mobile platform were lower than in previous days, although they continue to have high values.
 Specifically, yesterday between 2,000 and 4,000 tons per day were measured.
 Regarding the diffuse CO2 emission associated with Cumbre Vieja, it continues to register values above the background levels and they have been stable for about ten days, reflecting a value that is between 1,800 and 2,000 tons per day.